 According to HDB, the Minimum Occupation Period (MOP) is the required time frame we need to stay in a flat before resale.
-Today, the MOP is five years old, and it is calculated from the day we collect our keys from HDB.
-This means we can only sell our HDB flats after “occupying” it for a minimum of 5 years.
+Today, the MOP is 5 years, and it is calculated from the day we collect our keys from HDB.
+This means we can only sell our HDB flats after “occupying” them for a minimum of 5 years.

-First introduced in 1971, the MOP is a measure to minimise the use of HDB as an investment vehicle.
-In 1973, MOP was subsequently increased from 3 years to 5 years for subsidised HDB flats (i.e. BTO flats).
-This was later extended to non-subsidised HDB flats (e.g. HDB flats bought on the resale market) in 2010.
+First introduced in 1971, the MOP began as a 3-year Minimum Occupation Period to “minimise the use of HDB as an investment vehicle”.
+In 1973, MOP was lengthened to 5 years for subsidised HDB flats (i.e. BTO flats), and was later extended to non-subsidised HDB flats (i.e. resale HDB flats bought on the resale market) in 2010.
 While it has remained constant since then for most HDB flats, there have been exceptions to accommodate the changes in Singapore’s public housing policy.

 Apart from full flat rental restrictions and being unable to purchase a private property, there are other exceptions to MOP that most Singaporeans might not know about.
 Here are 6 lesser-known MOP facts Singaporeans can take note of before purchasing their HDB flat or Executive Condominium (EC).

-#1 MOP Gets Extended If You Rent Out The Whole Flat For Special Reasons (Or If You Go Overseas)
+#2 You Can Extend Your MOP If You Rent Out The Whole Flat Or If You Go Overseas

-#2 Parents And Children Have To Abide By The Distance Limit During The MOP If Applying For The Proximity Housing Grant (PHG) Or Married Child Priority Scheme (MCPS)
+#3 Parents And Children Have To Abide By Distance Limits During The MOP If Applying For The Proximity Housing Grant (PHG) Or Married Child Priority Scheme (MCPS)

 Introduced in 2015, the Proximity Housing Grant (PHG) encourages both parents and children to live closer to or with each other.
 If families are living together or within a 4 km radius, they can enjoy $30,000 or $20,000 off their resale flat purchase, respectively.

 In the case that we have purchased a resale flat near our parent’s current flat, our parents would have to continue staying in the same vicinity (within 4 km of our flat) for the duration of our MOP.
-This means they can sell their property, but must move into another flat within a 4 km radius of our HDB flat.
+While they can still sell their property, they must move into another flat within a 4 km radius of our HDB flat.
 This is to ensure that families continue to live close by, thus fulfilling the grant’s intention.

 Likewise, the Married Child Priority Scheme (MCPS) allows first-timer couples to receive additional priority for BTO flat allocations if they move within 4 km of their parent’s residence.
 If we applied for our BTO flat using the MCPS, our parents who helped us qualify for the scheme must continue to live within 4 km of our new flat for the duration of our MOP.

-Before applying for PHG or MCPS, it would be ideal to check with your families if they are planning to move within the next 5 years, or even up to 9 or 10 years.
-Apart from the 5-year MOP period, we may also have to potentially have another 4-5 years wait for our BTO completion.
+Before applying for PHG or MCPS, it would be ideal to check with your families if they are planning to move within the next 5 years, or even up to 8 or 9 years.
+Apart from the 5-year MOP period, we may also have to potentially have another 3-4 years wait for our BTO completion.

 Read Also: Guide To Understanding The HDB Proximity Housing Grant (PHG)